CSEYJ/RachmaninoffNN/data/README.md

 This directory is automatcally managed by the script.

-During the preprocessing, it will contain the dataset file along with the preprocessed valeus.
+During the preprocessing, it will contain the dataset file along with the preprocessed values.